kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

 ```

 The commands automatically submit all changes unless `--dry-run` option is given - in that
-case the tool will print out yamls without making any changes in the cluster.
+case the tool will print out yamls without making any changes in the cluster (we may
+submit the yaml with dryrun enabled to the APIServer to get validation error).

 ### User Stories (Optional)